cjbassi/gotop/README.md

 ### Arch Linux

-Alternatively, if you're on Arch Linux, you can install the `gotop-bin` package from the AUR.
+Install the `gotop-bin` package from the AUR.

 ### Source